Burges Salmon (Bristol)

 Burges Salmon and Osborne Clarke are the firms that dominate the Bristol legal scene and it's fair to say that the former has been in the ascendant.
 It has stuck to a policy of steady organic growth, as befits a firm with a reputation as a restrained, stately sort of place with a conservative attitude to life which has allowed it to weather recent economic ups and downs successfully.
 And it's widely seen as being the top firm outside the capital and is top of the heap in Bristol for pretty much every practice.

 It’s now grown to 79 partners, 80 assistant solicitors and 183 other fee earners and though its head office is in Bristol, its work reaches global heights.
 It boasts a client list featuring the likes of Eurostar, The Co-Operative Group, FirstGroup and The Crown Estate.
 Notable deals include advising the Greater London Authority on the regeneration of Royal Albert Docks and advising FirstGroup on its bid for the InterCity West Coast franchise.
-Recently relocating its London office to an award-winning development at New Street Square, the firm is keen to move away from its image as being a ‘regional firm’.
+Having relocated its London office to an award-winning development at New Street Square, the firm has been keen to move away from its image as being a ‘regional firm’.